algosup/2023-2024-project-4-sportshield-team-2/Documents/UserManual/userManual.md

 SportShield's uninstallation is quite simple.
 You can unlock it either by Bluetooth or with the app. <br>
 By Bluetooth:

 1. Go on your Bluetooth settings.<br>
 <img src="./Img/BluetoothSettingsFunctionnalities.png" width="200"/>
 2. Click on the "Unlock" button to unlock SportShield.<br>
 <img src="./Img/BluetoothUnlock.png" width="200"/>

+With a NFC card:

+- Make contact between the NFC device and the SportShield.

 Regarding the SportShield app, see the [dedicated manual part](#app).